-The District has adopted cabling standards that conform to industry standards, including TIA/EIA, ANSI, IEEE, and BICSI.
+The District has adopted cabling standards that conform to industry standards, including Telecommunication Industries Association/Electronic Industries Alliance (TIA/EIA), American National Standards Institute (ANSI), Institute of Electrical and Electronics Engineers (IEEE), and Building Industrial Consulting Service International (BICSI).
 All new facilities conform to these standards.
 Existing facilities have been retrofitted to the standards, as the budget has permitted.